stefanosAgelastos/IaCexample/README.md

 configuring the AWS CLI
 - making new user with programmatic access for my laptop
-- add user to new group named MyAdministrators
+- add user to new group
 - Assign to group AdministratorAccess policy: Provides full access to AWS services and resources.
-- Provided credentials of new user to `aws configure`
+- Provided credentials of new user to `aws configure` via CLI

 # Writing the first tf
 ### Touched example.tf

-.tf configuration language docs [here](https://www.terraform.io/docs/configuration/index.html).
+You can find .tf configuration files language docs [here](https://www.terraform.io/docs/configuration/index.html).
 Copied example from [guide](https://learn.hashicorp.com/terraform/getting-started/build#configuration), changed region to eu-north-1 and changed AMI to region specific: Ubuntu AMI ami-ada823d3

-### point of doubt:
+### notes to myself:

 - "We are explicitly defining the default AWS config profile here to illustrate how Terraform accesses sensitive credentials."
 - I understand that I could skip the profile field if there's only one user.